-There are ample schools, parks, public libraries, arenas, a skateboard park and YMCA.
+There are ample schools, parks, public libraries, arenas, natural areas, a skateboard park and YMCA.
 You have opportunities to get involved in local issues and join special interest clubs and volunteer groups.
 Sporting clubs include yacht clubs, golf clubs, tennis club, scuba diving club, sportsmans club, hockey and baseball leagues.
 There is a garden club, nature club, horticultural society, history association, and conservation club, as well as dance and fitness studios.
 Service groups include Royal Canadian Legion, Rotary, Optimists/Mrs., Kinsmen/Kinettes, Lions/Lionesses, Jaycees, Fraternal Order of Eagles, and Women's' Institute.

 The climate here is tempered by the lake.
 Warm summers are ideal for enjoying the beaches, with warm water.
 Winters are often mild, providing favourable conditions for tender plants.
 For nature lovers, walking trails are close by and access to the lake is easy.
 There is an amazing array of bird life and plant species to enjoy.
 This is a Carolinian zone, with plants and trees rarely found farther north, such as sassafras, cottonwoods, and tulip trees.
 We have sometimes have "silver white winters that melt into spring", with lake effect snow flurries keeping the trails fresh and white.
 As spring unfolds, the landscape makes an amazing change from an arctic scene of frozen lake as far as the eye can see, to an idyllic vision of golden beaches kissed by blue waters and white capped waves.
 Summer is soon underway, with all the attendant festivities and events.